Hotel Junior Suites Explained: What to Expect [2022]

 Related: What Hotels Have Free Breakfast?

-But I’ve also seen from junior suites come in very different varieties.
+But I’ve also seen junior suites come in very different varieties.

-I personally would not consider it a true junior suite due to the lack of partition but this still had a feel of a junior suite because the bedroom area was located away from the sitting area which was quite spacious compared to a standard room.
+I personally would not consider the room just mentioned a true junior suite due to the lack of partition but this still had a feel of a junior suite because the bedroom area was located away from the sitting area which was quite spacious compared to a standard room.

 The extra space afforded to you in a junior suite layout means you might be able to pull out an additional bed from the couch if that hotel room has it.
-Some hotels might be even able to bring in an additional bed that could be fit into a junior suite although that is something that I have never done.
+Some hotels might be even able to bring in an additional rollaway bed that could fit into a junior suite, so if you plan on going that route a junior suite can be a good option because you may not be as cramped.

 Related: Hotel Suites Guide (Prices & Types)